CUBRID/cubrid-manual/en/sql/query/hq.rst

     4            1  'Smith'                      1974            2
     3            1  'Jonas'                      1976            2

-The following example shows how to display information about seniors and subordinates in a company in the order of joining.
-For the same level, the employee ID numbers are assigned in the order of joining. *id* indicates employee ID numbers (parent and child nodes) and *mgrid* indicates the employee ID numbers of their seniors.
+The following example shows how to display information about seniors and subordinates in a company in the order of joining.?For the same level, the employee ID numbers are assigned in the order of joining. *id* indicates employee ID numbers (parent and child nodes) and *mgrid* indicates the employee ID numbers of their seniors.

 .. code-block:: sql